Weyerhaeuser Corporate Campus

-The campus was recently purchased by a developer who has expressed interest in preserving the headquarters building, but is moving forward with plans to develop portions of the surrounding acreage.
+The campus was purchased in 2016 by a developer who is moving forward with plans to build warehouses on the surrounding acreage.
 Local residents are concerned that the massing and scale of proposed new construction will overwhelm the site, adversely impacting the balance of the built and natural landscapes that lend such significance to the site.
 Advocates are also concerned for the future of the globally important Rhododendron Species Botanical Garden and the internationally-known Pacific Bonsai Museum, two distinct and significant cultural resources also on the property.

-With such an expansive campus, a certain level of development is inevitable; even the original plans indicated areas for additional construction activity.
-Due to its exceptional historic and architectural significance, however, particular care must be taken with any new development.
+With such an expansive campus, a certain level of development is inevitable; even the original concepts for the campus indicated areas for additional development, but at a much smaller scale.
 New buildings must be sensitive to the original design philosophy of the campus, which emphasized integration with the landscape and environmental sensitivity.

-The Washington Trust has been working with a coalition of organizations to advocate for the preservation of the former Weyerhaeuser Corporate Campus in Federal Way.
-The developer who purchased the campus in 2016 is moving forward with plans to build five warehouses totaling 1.5 million square feet on now-forested portions of the 400-acre campus.
+The developer is moving forward with plans to build five warehouses totaling 1.5 million square feet on forested portions of the campus.
 In response to the proposals, the organization Save Weyerhaeuser Campus (SWC) was founded, fighting for responsible development that is sensitive to the historical and environmental features of the campus.
-SWC has been pivotal in rallying the community in support of the campus and creating a network of partnerships, including state legislators, King County, Forterra, and the Washington Trust, to name a few.
+SWC has been pivotal in rallying the community in support of the campus and creating a network of partnerships, including state legislators, King County, Forterra, The Cultural Landscape Foundation, Rainier Autobon, SoCoCuulture, DocomomoWEWA, and the Washington Trust, to name a few.